mhkim99/CVBFTwoSampleTesting/README.md

 ## Simulations

-We consider the *Scale change* scenario in the "Simulations" section of the paper (Figure 4):
+We consider the *Scale change* scenario in the "Section 6.
+Simulations" of the paper (Figure 4):

 &nbsp;&nbsp; Independent random samples $X_{1},...,X_{m}$ and $Y_{1},...,Y_{n}$ are drawn from densities $f$ and $(1-p)f + pg$, respectively, with $m = n = 400$ and $500$ replications.
 - The densities $f$ and $g$ are $\phi$ (standard normal) and $\phi(\cdot/2)/2$, respectively, indicating a difference in scale.
 - The mixing proportions $p$ are drawn from $\text{beta}(1/2,1/2)$.

-To implement the CVBF procedure for two-sample testing, we can use the R package `BSCRN`.
+`BSCRN` is an R package that provides functions for implementing the CVBF procedure for two-sample testing.
 The package is available from [Github](https://github.com/naveedmerchant/BayesScreening) with the following code:
 ``` r
 devtools::install_github("naveedmerchant/BayesScreening")